Why We Want What We Can’t Have: The Neuroscience of Unattainable Desire

 Why do I lose interest in things once I finally get them?

 Your dopamine system generates its strongest activation during anticipation, not possession.
-Neuroscientist Wolfram Schultz’s reward-prediction error research shows that dopamine neurons fire most intensely when a reward is uncertain or expected — not when it is secured.
+Wolfram Schultz s reward-prediction error research shows that dopamine neurons fire most intensely when a reward is uncertain not when it is secured.
 Once obtained, the ventral striatum recalibrates to the new baseline within days to weeks, reducing the reward signal to background levels.
-This is hedonic adaptation operating as designed.

 Why am I attracted to emotionally unavailable people?

-Intermittent reinforcement — inconsistent warmth followed by withdrawal — produces the highest dopamine activation of any reinforcement schedule.
-The uncertainty itself is the reward signal.
-A consistently available partner generates steady, moderate dopamine.
-An inconsistent partner generates spikes.
-Your brain interprets those spikes as evidence of higher value, which registers subjectively as stronger attraction.
+Intermittent reinforcement inconsistent warmth followed by withdrawal produces the highest dopamine activation of any reinforcement schedule.
+The uncertainty itself becomes the reward signal.
+A consistently available partner generates steady, moderate dopamine activation.
+An inconsistent partner generates spikes your brain interprets as evidence of higher value, which registers as stronger attraction.
 The feeling is real.
-The evaluation driving it is a neurochemical artifact of scarcity detection.

 Can I stop the “grass is greener” feeling?

-Not entirely, and eliminating it would remove a core motivational signal.
-The comparison function is adaptive — it prevents complacency and drives growth.
+Eliminating the comparison function entirely would remove a core motivational signal, and that is not the goal.
+The comparison function is adaptive it drives growth and prevents complacency.
 What you can change is which comparisons the system processes.
-Input curation (controlling what scarcity signals reach your reward system), combined with values-anchored identity (so pursuit serves your goals rather than hijacking them), converts the comparison signal from chronic dissatisfaction into selective, purposeful ambition.
+Input curation, combined with values-anchored identity, converts the comparison signal from chronic dissatisfaction into selective, purposeful ambition.

 How does social media make this worse?